KathyReid/transformers-city-geelong-2018/transcript.md

 SLIDE: Brought to life by data https://kathyreid.github.io/transformers-city-geelong-2018/#/cityasdata

-Of course this data will be dependent on networks to carry it - like nerves carrying messages between buildings, between vehicles, between infrastructure and between people.

-The City itself will become itself a living being, brought to life by data.
+The City itself will become itself a living being, brought to life by data, and data  will be used to help create a *thriving community*.

 Last point - Matt to talk about future of data smart cities at cogg etc???